Biden brushes aside Trump attempts to overturn the election, confident his victory will stand

 Yet while Biden was merely a candidate when he dealt with Trump’s previous efforts to sow chaos, he now operates from a relative position of power, as a president-elect projected to win 306 electoral votes after flipping five states in the direction of Democrats, according to current vote counts.
 Biden’s legal team continues to express confidence that the election result will stick despite Trump’s latest efforts.

-Those included directly contacting a Republican on the board of canvassers in Wayne County, Mich., on Tuesday.
+Those included directly contacting a Republican on the Board of Canvassers in Wayne County, Mich., on Tuesday.
 On Thursday, he invited to the White House Republican legislators from Michigan, who the Trump team hopes can be persuaded to overturn Biden’s 157,000-vote victory in the state.

 The Biden campaign believes that suggests a political strategy that is as doomed as Trump’s legal strategy, which has broadly been rejected by state and federal courts.
 Biden’s advisers predict that any attempt to delay the certification of a state’s vote count so lawmakers could appoint their own electors would be rejected by federal courts as an unconstitutional violation of due process and the right to vote.